google/lightweight_mmm/README.md

 - The `budget` you want to allocate for the next `n_time_periods`.
 - The extra features used for training for the following `n_time_periods`.
 - Price per media unit per channel.
-- `prediction_date_index_start`: Indicates the first time period of the optimization.
-By default it will start where training data ended, but this can be changed.
-Index 1 is the first time of training data and index `training_data_size + 1` is the default.
-If training was done using 100 weeks of data and we want to start optimizing for 2 months after training data ended, we would pass `prediction_date_index_start=109` (`training_data_size + 1 + desired_offset`).
+- `media_gap` refers to the media data gap between the end of training data and the start of the out of sample media given.
+Eg. if 100 weeks of data were used for training and prediction starts 2 months after training data finished we need to provide the 8 weeks missing between the training data and the prediction data so data transformations (adstock, carryover, ...) can take place correctly.

 See below and example of optimization: